ly774508966/vuframe-plugin-unity/README.md

 - Is there an online documentation for the Unity Plugin?
 Yes you can find it in our support platform https://vuframe.zendesk.com/hc/en-us/sections/115000265309-Unity-3D-Plugin

-### Known Issues:
-- Unity 5 no support for Directional and Directional-Specular Lightmaps
-- Unity 5 Normal maps exported wrong

 ### Screenshots:
 - Scene in Editor
 ![N|Solid](https://github.com/Vuframe/vuframe-plugin-unity/blob/master/Screenshots/1.JPG?raw=true)